tylim88/Firelord/README.md

 Not only this library deal with data type, it also provide type safe for collection path, document path, firestore limitations(whenever is possible).

-Best thing of all: it handles complicated data type and type all their operations.
+Best thing of all: it handles complex data type and type all their operations.

 require typescript 4.1 and above